JakubBuk/RecordingGuitar/index.md

 - audio interface with 6.3mm Jack socket for guitar recording

 - monitor speakers.
 They don’t have to be professional studio monitors.
 You can try using your home audio, preferably a stereo system.
-IMPORTANT: it must have a line input, which is usually labelled AUX in or Line in at the back of the unit.
-WARNING: Certain speaker types/audio setups might not be suitable - they can give inaccurate sound reference or get damaged - always control the output signal level and start from low volume to protect your audio equipment.
+  > IMPORTANT: Audio reference setup that you choose must have a line input, which is usually labelled AUX in or Line in at the back of the unit.

+  > WARNING: Certain speaker types/audio setups might not be suitable - they can give inaccurate sound reference or get damaged - always control the output signal level and start from low volume to protect your audio equipment.

 - cords and cables with proper plugs.
 It depends on your audio setup, but generally:
     • guitar cables have 6.3mm Jack plugs